georgebarrett/astronomy/README.md

 # github actions

 in .github/workflows/checks.yml there is a build pipeline that is defined. this runs every time code is pushed to github and checks for linting and testing errors

+# testing

+to run tests in django project that uses docker, type this into the terminal: docker-compose run --rm app sh -c "python manage.py test"